drmikeuk/fruits/about.md

 {% endhighlight %}

-### Cat template
+#### Cat template

-All item data (matches column headings from CSV) is available as page variables; this includes this category eg
+All item data from the CSV is available as page variables.
+The variables are mapped to the CSV column headings.
+This includes **this category** eg

 {% highlight html %}
 <h1> {% raw %}{{{% endraw %} page.category | capitalize {% raw %}}}{% endraw %} </h1>